 Based on the pay ratio rule, registrants must provide pay ratio disclosure for the first fiscal year beginning on or after January 1, 2017, which means that registrants will begin making pay ratio disclosures in early 2018.

-The disclosure, mandated by the Dodd-Frank Act, is intended to shine a light on corporate compensation practices.
+The mandated Dodd-Frank disclosure is intended to shine a light on corporate compensation practices.
 Based on Item 402(u) of Regulation S-K – the pay ratio rule – public companies must disclose the median of the annual total compensation of all employees (other than the CEO), the CEO’s annual total compensation and the ratio between the two.

 First approved in 2015, the 2018 implementation of the pay ratio rule requiring CEO pay disclosure in proxy statements has been shrouded in uncertainty through changes in SEC chairmanship and fluctuations in deregulation.
 But the SEC’s guidance underscores the agency’s commitment to proper implementation while encouraging companies “to use the flexibility incorporated in our prior rulemaking to reduce costs of compliance,” SEC Chairman Jay Clayton said in a statement.